 - What are some cybersecurity careers?

-- Many information technology careers require some knowledge and expertise in cybersecurity.
-Some cybersecurity jobs include security analyst, cryptographer, security engineer, and security software developer.
-Cybersecurity degree-holders may work as consultants, advising organizations on security matters.
+- Potential cybersecurity jobs include security analyst, cryptographer, security engineer, and security software developer.
+Cybersecurity degree-holders may also work as consultants, advising organizations on various security matters.

 - Does cybersecurity require coding?

-- Primarily, cybersecurity workers use and install existing software to help protect their organizations' information.
-They do not always need coding skills, but some cybersecurity professionals, especially more senior-level employees, may benefit from coding skills.
+- Cybersecurity professionals may use and install existing software to help protect their organizations' information.
+They do not always need coding skills, but some cybersecurity professionals, especially more senior-level employees, benefit from coding skills.
 Many of the best cybersecurity degrees include some introductory coding courses.

-All college students should take advantage of scholarships and grants to reduce the financial burden of pursuing a degree.
+Cybersecurity students can take advantage of scholarships to help minimize the cost of their education.
+Cybersecurity schools, professional organizations, and private companies all offer financial aid opportunities for undergraduates.
 Many scholarships specifically serve information technology, computer science, and cybersecurity learners.
-Cybersecurity schools, professional organizations, and private companies all offer financial aid opportunities for undergraduates.

 CyberCorps Scholarship for Service

 Who Can Apply: Applicants must agree to pursue a cybersecurity-related job in federal, local, state, or tribal government after graduation.
-Students must work for the government for a period equal to the duration of their scholarship.
+They must work for the period equal to the duration of their scholarship.

 CompTIA Rising Star

-Who Can Apply: CompTIA, a technology professional association, offers this scholarship to student members looking to pursue careers in technology.
-The scholarship rewards students contributing to their local IT community.
+Who Can Apply: CompTIA offers this scholarship to student members pursuing careers in technology.
+Candidates much demonstrate contributions to their local IT community.

 Information Systems Security Association Foundation Scholarships

 Who Can Apply: This scholarship serves full-time undergraduate and graduate students pursuing information security-related degrees.
-They need security-related work experience, a 2.5 GPA, and security coursework.
+Candidates need security-related work experience, a minimum 2.5 GPA, and completed security coursework.

 Computing Research Association

-Who Can Apply: The CRA awards scholarships to women pursuing their bachelor's or master's degrees in information security.
+Who Can Apply: The CRA awards scholarships to women pursuing bachelor's and master's degrees in information security.
 Undergraduate applicants must be in their junior or senior year.

 Center for Cyber Safety and Education Undergraduate Scholarships